|

 - like many comedians, I consider Weird Al quite brilliant [Beware: if you listen carefully, you may learn something from this track!]

-- It's Oh So Quiet, Björk [near tie: Cvalda from the soundtrack for Dancer in the Dark]
+- It's Oh So Quiet, Björk [near tie: Cvalda from the soundtrack for Dancer in the Dark (I love the way this track grows out of the industrial sounds [drills & other mechanicals], which then serve as the rhythmic foundation for Bjork's vocal excursions)]

 - A Quick One, While He's Away, the Who